Quick answer

 When a spouse or civil partner dies, the surviving individual can inherit their ISA and benefit from the APS.
 This allows them to subscribe to an ISA with the value of the deceased’s ISA, in addition to their own annual ISA allowance.

-For example, if the deceased had an ISA worth £40,000, the surviving spouse could potentially add £40,000 to their own ISA, in addition to their annual allowance, thereby maintaining the tax-free status of the inherited ISA.
+For example, if the deceased had an ISA worth £40,000, the surviving spouse could potentially add £40,000 to their own ISA, in addition to their annual allowance, thereby maintaining the outside the scope of IHT status of the inherited ISA.

 As stated by HMRC, “The Additional Permitted Subscription (APS) allowance is the value of a deceased person’s ISAs, which a surviving spouse or civil partner can use to make an additional permitted subscription.”